Intracytoplasmic Sperm Injection (ICSI)

 These include previously unsuccessful IVF treatments and atypical or unexplained infertility issues.
 Often, couples opt for ICSI as a fail-safe even when other procedures haven’t been attempted.

-Success rates for ICSI are generally very high.
+Success rates for ICSI IVF are generally very high.
 Pregnancies achieved using this treatment option are roughly equivalent to those using IVF, where male subfertility is not a contributor.

-Start Your Family Today with PRC
+Start Your Family Today with PRC: Explore ICSI for Conception in CA

 This allows the micromanipulation process to begin immediately to ensure the health and integrity of the embryos are not compromised due to transfer to outside facilities.